markuskreukniet/web-ui-components/README.md

 - **Use CSS classes exclusively for all styling purposes.** Reserve IDs strictly for JavaScript-related behavior, such as DOM manipulation and event handling.
 This separation of concerns reduces CSS specificity issues and supports a maintainable, scalable codebase.

-- **Do not use CSS margins.** Margins can introduce unpredictable layout behavior due to issues such as margin collapse, overflow clipping, and inconsistent spacing.
-Instead, use layout mechanisms like padding, the `gap` property (in Flexbox or Grid), or standardized spacing utilities.
+- **Prefer not to use CSS margins.** Margins can introduce unpredictable layout behavior due to issues such as margin collapse, overflow clipping, and inconsistent spacing.
+Instead, try to use layout mechanisms like padding, the `gap` property (in Flexbox or Grid), or standardized spacing utilities.
   References: [Max Stoiber](https://mxstbr.com/thoughts/margin), [Josh Comeau](https://www.joshwcomeau.com/css/rules-of-margin-collapse/)

 - **Prefer `mousedown` over `click` for event handling.** Using `mousedown` provides more immediate feedback and improves responsiveness, particularly in performance-sensitive contexts such as games or interactive interfaces.